louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 ### A national model for developing, implementing, and evaluating evidence-based guidelines for prehospital care [^b95bcce3].
 Academic Emergency Medicine (2012).
 Medium credibility.

-Stimulant poisoning/overdose—antiemetic prophylaxis: consider prophylactic use of antiemetic with adult ondansetron 4–8 mg SLOW IV over 2–5 minutes or 4–8 mg IM or 8 mg orally disintegrating tablet, pediatric ondansetron 0.15 mg/kg SLOW IV over 2–5 minutes, and do not use promethazine if haloperidol or droperidol are to be or have been given; they all increase QT prolongation, but ondansetron has less seizure risk.
+Stimulant poisoning/overdose — antiemetic prophylaxis: consider prophylactic use of antiemetic with adult ondansetron 4–8 mg SLOW IV over 2–5 minutes or 4–8 mg IM or 8 mg orally disintegrating tablet, pediatric ondansetron 0.15 mg/kg SLOW IV over 2–5 minutes, and do not use promethazine if haloperidol or droperidol are to be or have been given; they all increase QT prolongation, but ondansetron has less seizure risk.

 ---

 ### Palliative care best practices guidelines [^934034ef].
 ACS (2017).
 Medium credibility.

-Palliative care best practices—nausea and vomiting lists ondansetron injection 4mg IV every 4 hours as needed.
+Palliative care best practices — nausea and vomiting lists ondansetron injection 4mg IV every 4 hours as needed.

 ---

 ### Fifth consensus guidelines for the management of postoperative nausea and vomiting: executive summary [^7308df31].
 Anesthesia and Analgesia (2025).
 High credibility.

-Postoperative nausea and vomiting (PONV) rescue after failed prophylaxis—The more important findings of the review were from trials where prophylaxis was given but failed.
+Postoperative nausea and vomiting (PONV) rescue after failed prophylaxis — The more important findings of the review were from trials where prophylaxis was given but failed.
 For patients failing ondansetron prophylaxis, redosing with ondansetron or other 5-HT3 antagonists did not provide further benefits (A3, low certainty).
 Promethazine 6.25 mg and higher shows to be more effective in patients who failed ondansetron prophylaxis over the redosing of ondansetron (B1, low certainty).
-For promethazine, there is not an apparent dose response in the range of 6.25-25 mg, hence the lowest dose is recommended.
+For promethazine, there is not an apparent dose response in the range of 6.25–25 mg, hence the lowest dose is recommended.
 The higher doses of promethazine in this range have been associated with sedation.

 ---